Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Results

 \section{Results}

-Table~\ref{tab:rho_p} presents a summary of the main results.
-For all of the events in GWTC-2.1, we give the SNR in the (3,3) multipole and the sub-dominant precession harmonic.
-Where possible, we also provide the Jenson-Shannon divergence between the observed distribution and the predicted noise distribution.
-Figure~\ref{fig:rho_p} shows the inferred posteriors for $\rho_{33}$ and $\rho_{\mathrm{p}}$ for all events considered in this study.
-In both the Table and Figures, we also include the re-analysis of GW190521 by Nitz \emph{et al.}~\cite{Nitz:2021uxj}.
+From the publicly released posterior samples, we are able to quantify the evidence of subdominant multipole moments and precession in the observed GW signal.
+Our analysis finds that several candidates in GWTC-2.1 show strong evidence for the presence of subdominant multipole moments and others show marginal evidence for precession.
+A summary of the main results is given in Table~\ref{tab:rho_p}.

-Across the majority of the parameter space, the expected SNR in the (3,3) multipole is largest, with the only exception being for binaries with a) large total mass -- where the power in the (4,4) is larger -- and b) close to equal mass components -- where the (3,3) multipole vanishes~\cite{Mills:2020thr}.
-Consequently, it is unsurprising that the (3,3) multipole is the most significant subdominant multipole for every event except one in O3a.
-GW190910\_112807 is the sole exception, having inferred $\rho_{33} = 0.6^{+1.3}_{-0.6}$ and $\rho_{44} = 1.0^{+0.5}_{-1.0}$, both of which are consistent with noise with Jenson--Shannon divergences $D_{\mathrm{JS}}^{33} = 0.01$ and $D_{\mathrm{JS}}^{44} = 0.06$ respectively.
-As expected, GW190910\_112807's source has close to equal mass components, $q = m_1/m_2=1.22_{-0.20}^{+0.48}$, and has relatively large total mass $M = m_{1} + m_{2} = 79.6^{+9.3}_{-9.1}$.
+We report the observed SNR in the (3, 3) multipole and precession for all events in GWTC-2.1.
+Where possible, we also provide the probability that the inferred SNR in the (3,3) multipole and from precession is caused by noise, $P_{33}$ and $P_{\mathrm{p}}$ respectively.
+Although we calculate the SNR in the (2,1), (3,3) and (4,4) subdominant multipoles, we only report the evidence for the (3,3).
+This is because our analysis finds that the (3,3) multipole is the most significant sub-dominant multipole for every event except one in O3a.
+This is expected since, across the majority of the parameter space, the expected SNR in the (3,3) multipole is largest.
+It is only binaries with a) large total mass -- where the in-band power in the (4,4) is larger -- and b) close to equal mass components -- where the (3,3) multipole vanishes~\cite{Mills:2020thr} --- that the expected SNR in the (4,4) multipole is larger.
+GW190910\_112807 is the sole exception, having inferred $\rho_{33} = 0.6^{+1.3}_{-0.6}$ and $\rho_{44} = 1.0^{+0.5}_{-1.0}$, both of which are consistent with noise with p-values $>10\%$.
+As expected, GW190910\_112807's source has close to equal mass components, $q = m_1/m_2=1.22_{-0.20}^{+0.48}$, and has relatively large total mass $M = m_{1} + m_{2} = 79.6^{+9.3}_{-9.1} M_{\odot}$.
 It also has significant support for an edge-on orientation, where the relative amplitude of the (4,4) multipole is largest.